ericthegeorge/FootballTracker/README.md

 A project by Eric George, Roko Condic, and Bassel Hasan.
 It will track professional football teams and players and they're data, presenting them in a fun and fan-oriented manner.

+# Information

+Frontend: Flutter (with dart, targeted for web deployment)
+Backend: Django
+Database: MySQL local
+RESTful API

+Please add your design boards, drafts, or other ideas you have here.

+All work should be committed to specific branches, and merged onto main.
+BE WARY OF MERGE CONFLICTS.
+Don't accept merges easily and overwrite another person's work.
+Ideally someone should review all pull requests, but this will not be enforced.

 # Setup

 ## Installing Django